horizon-eda/horizon-docs/backannotation.rst

 desired.
 Then, use "Backannotate connection lines" to send these connections over to the schematic editor.
 The newly created connections will appear as net stubs.
-After saving the schematic and reloading the netlist in the board edtior, the connection lines will automatically be replaced by airwires.
+After saving the schematic and reloading the netlist in the board editor, the connection lines will automatically be replaced by airwires.

 Limitations